AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 Format: `list g/`

-Example of listing all Goods (This will continue the above example [here](#adding-quantity-of-a-good-add-g)):<br/>
+Example of listing all Goods (This will continue from the above example [here](#adding-quantity-of-a-good-add-g)):<br/>

 Note:
-* If a unit good is added, but the good has yet to be added into the warehouse (There are currently 0 quantity of the good in the warehouse).
-It will not show up in the list of goods.
+* If a Unit Good is added, but the Good has yet to be added into the warehouse (There are currently 0 quantity of the Good in the warehouse).
+It will not show up in the list of Goods.

 `list g/`